 - Putrajaya sits on a former rubber plantation established by British officers after World War I. The estate was named Prang Besar, or Perang Besar, which means “the great war”.

-- The location was chosen because it is situated between Kuala Lumpur and the Kuala Lumpur International Airport (KLIA).
+- The location was chosen because it is situated between Kuala Lumpur and the Kuala Lumpur International Airport (KLIA) and KLIA 2

 - There are eight bridges in Putrajaya and they have become landmarks of the township.
 With its modern design, the Seri Wawasan Bridge is arguably the most iconic one.